 Who we are, how we began, what we are looking for

 Between These Shores Books (BTS) is staffed by a team of professionals in their respective fields, all connected in some way with varied literary and arts genres.
 We are totally non-profit making, relying on personal donations and the sales of Between These Shores Literary & Arts Annual magazine, which are used strictly for the publication of further books and magazines.
 Occasionally a portion may be also be donated to certain literary and arts projects, such as art scholarship funding.

 BTS Books was mainly created to give talented new writers a better chance to have their work recognized and published along with that of more seasoned writers, and began by publishing their limited edition books.
-BTS uses many forms of promotion for their writers, and live performance is used whenever possible through such established groups as "The Arts Soiree" in New York City, as well as online networking with other publications.
+BTS uses many forms of promotion for its writers, and live performance is used whenever possible through such established groups as "The Arts Soiree" in New York City, as well as online networking with other publications.

 Most importantly for our submitters, BTS Books has never accepted manuscripts.
 Rather, potential authors have always been chosen personally through first-hand knowledge of a writer's ability through trusted referrals and by observation of performance and readings.
-Our Between These Shores Annual magazine is now the best way to have one's work chosen for the annual, as well as for book publication.
+Our magazines, Between These Shores Annual, and Capella Bi-Annual Poetry Journal, are now the best ways to have one's work become eligible for book publication.

 All of our authors are personally chosen.